JOB OPENING

 The Beaufort County Sheriff’s Office has a highly competitive pay plan.

-The minimum starting salary is $19.90 per hour ($41,392 per year) with guaranteed overtime each pay period, as well as additional opportunities for overtime.
+The minimum starting salary is $42,640 per year with guaranteed overtime each pay period, as well as additional opportunities for overtime.

-The Sheriff’s Office offers pay incentives for higher education, prior experience as a certified ESD and for those who can demonstrate fluency in reading, writing and speaking the Spanish language.
+Pay incentives are offered for higher education, prior experience and for those who can demonstrate fluency in reading, writing and speaking the Spanish language.

 Beaufort County offers the following benefits to qualified full-time employees: